cmchallenge/splitter/README.md

 2. Split after an event_type is `'delivered'`
 3. Split between two consecutive events > 90 days apart with different locations
 4. Split between two consecutive events > 180 days apart
-5. After all of a container's events are split as described above, all trips which share orders should be merged.
+5. After splitting the events using rules 1-4, collect all orders for each grouping, and merge groupings that share a container and have overlapping orders.
-    1. order joining should be transitive: 3 trips respectively with `['order_a']`, `['order_a', 'order_b']`, `['order_b']` should all be joined together
+   Order joining should be transitive: 3 trips respectively with `['order_a']`, `['order_a', 'order_b']`, `['order_b']` should all be joined together.
-    2. can join trips that both include a "delivered" event
-    3. can join trips that occur at non-adjacent times
-    4. does not join between trips with different container numbers

 Example
 -------